apatusha/capability-indices/README.md

 # Capability Indices in Statistical Quality Control

-This repository contains the final project for the course **Statistical Quality Control** at the Europa-Univärsitet Viadrina, authored by **Anastasiia Apatenko**.
+This repository contains the final project for the course **Statistical Quality Control** at the Europa-Univärsitet Viadrina.
 The work combines theoretical depth with practical implementation in **R**, using real process data to analyze and visualize **process capability indices (PCIs)**.

 ## Author
 **Anastasiia Apatenko**